 From The Hospital

-If the death occurred in hospital or if the deceased was taken into the care of the Coroner, the hospital will keep the deceased in the hospital mortuary until all the relevant medical certificates and paperwork has been issued.
+If the death occurred in hospital or if the deceased was taken into the care of the Coroner, the deceased will remain in the hospital mortuary until all the relevant medical certificates and paperwork have been issued.

-If the death was expected the doctor will issue a medical certificate of death, once this has been issued, the hospital bereavement suite will contact the next of kin to arrange an appointment to visit the Registrar.
-The Registrar will issue a Certificate of Burial or Cremation along with a Hospital Release form.
+If the death was expected the doctor will issue a medical certificate of cause of death.
+Once this has been issued, the hospital bereavement suite will contact the next of kin to arrange an appointment to visit the Registrar.
+The Registrar will issue a Certificate of Burial or Cremation and a Hospital Release form.

 If a person has died unexpectedly they will be taken to the hospital mortuary by the coroner’s contracted team.
-This is usually another local funeral director.
-Their service to you will end as soon as they have transferred the deceased into the Coroner’s care.
-You are welcome to contact us straight away to inform us of the death and we will guide you with regard to the Coroners procedures and forthcoming funeral arrangements.
+This will be a contract funeral funeral director.
+Their service to you ends as soon as they have transferred the deceased into the Coroner’s care.
+You are welcome to contact us straight away to inform us of the death and we will guide you with regard to the Coroner’s procedures and forthcoming funeral arrangements.